FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/using_sensors.md

 !!! summary ""
     **5)** In end add our **pitchUp** method

-    - we will not put end in interruped either because we only want to change the pitch of the shooter if the switch is closed
+    - we will not put end in interrupted either because we only want to change the pitch of the shooter if the switch is closed

 ???
 Example